 What can I say about this one then?
 All I know is that it was a noble animal, pure unadulterated piggy, the belly to be exact, slowed cooked in wine and spices to melting tenderness.
 Every mouthful was so satisfying, melt in your mouth porky deliciousness with a hint of star anise in that thick reduction.
 This dish is a real star, cooked in a clay hot pot and comes bubbling to your table – guys talk is cheap!

 The waiters were nice enough to treat us to free desert, of course the western fruit fritters were available but we don’t roll like this.
 It differs night by night between a sweet red bean desert (made out of azuki beans) with lotus seeds and a tapioca, yam coconut concoction which you can see below.
-It kinda looks like frogs spawn, giving a nice buttery, coconut flavour with nice contrasting textures with little cubes of yam thrown in – a nice way to end the meal!
+It kinda looks like frogs spawn, giving a nice buttery, coconut flavour, it’s a riot of contrasting textures with little cubes of yam thrown in – a nice way to end the meal!

 020 7734 9207